10 Best AI Chatbots for Small Business in 2026 (Honest Comparison)

 It also includes a lead scoring system (0–100) that ranks every conversation based on purchase intent, a full analytics dashboard, and A/B testing for different AI personalities.

-Where it excels: In-chat ordering, appointment booking, done-for-you setup, Claude AI quality.
+Where it excels: In-chat ordering, appointment booking, done-for-you setup, Anthropic AI quality.

 Where others win: No free tier.
 Not ideal for e-commerce (Shopify stores should look at Tidio).
 Overkill if you just need a basic FAQ bot.